-We saw that by default, even though visually constrained, and except for the negative values, the owner can still have scales out of bounds (as shown by the Transform panel).
-Well, when you enable this button, this is no longer possible, the owner transform properties are also limited by the constraint.
-Note however, that the constraint does not directly modify the scale values: you have to scale its owner one way or another for this to take effect.
+As pointed out before by default, even though visually constrained, and except for the negative values, the owner can still have scales out of bounds (as shown by the Transform panel).
+When you enable this checkbox, this is no longer possible, the owner transform properties are also limited by the constraint.
+However note that, the constraint does not directly modify the scale values: you have to scale its owner one way or another for this to take effect.

 This constraint allows you to choose in which space to evaluate its owner’s transform properties.
 See common constraint properties for more information.

 Controls the percentage of affect the constraint has on the object.
 See common constraint properties for more information.